PreveenSankhala/postgresql-sceencast/README.md

 ## 1. Task requirement:
 - 1. Create a postgres container using podman
-- 2.Create users,databases,tables,extensions on the same.
+- 2. Create users,databases,tables,extensions on the same.
-- 3.Perform crud operations.
+- 3. Perform crud operations.
 - 4. Create three users with a password.
 - 5. Grant select permission for user1,select,insert,delete for user2 and all for user3.
 - 6. Understanding the table structure,finding database size, table size etc.